nuxeo/nuxeo/README.txt

 - nuxeo-theme
 - nuxeo-webengine

+Under Linux/Unix/MacOS: run ./clone.sh

+Under Windows: run clone.bat

 See http://doc.nuxeo.org/xwiki/bin/view/FAQ/DownloadingNuxeoSources for more information if needed.

 2. Have JBoss 4.2.3 installed somewhere on your system (we like /opt/jboss, but YMMV).

 3. Copy build.properties.sample to build.properties and edit it to match the location of your JBoss instance (not needed if your JBoss is in /opt/jboss).